Microsoft/IntuneDocs.ru-ru/intune-user-help/how-to-reconnect-a-compromised-ios-device.md

 ---
-title: "Повторное подключение к скомпрометированному устройству iOS | Документы Майкрософт"
+title: How to reconnect a compromised iOS device | Microsoft Docs
 description:
 keywords:
 author: barlanmsft